Microchip-MPLAB-Harmony/bootloader_apps_ethernet/apps/udp_bootloader/readme.md

 - This is a bootloader application which resides from
     - The starting location of the flash memory region for SAM devices
     - The starting location of the Boot flash memory region for PIC32MZ devices
-    - The starting location of Program Flash memory for PIC32MK and PIC32MX devices
+    - The starting location of Program Flash memory for PIC32MX devices
 - It uses the UDP port to receive application hex from host PC using the Unified Bootloader Host Application
     - **Port number : 6234**
     - **IP Address  : 192.168.1.11**